Social Media Policy

 All official social media accounts at LM, with the name and contact information for the account manager, must be communicated to Marketing and Communications.
 Post only on behalf of LM or its affiliates in an official capacity where you have been explicitly authorized to do so.
 Discuss with your supervisor whether you are empowered to respond directly to users and when you may need approval to respond, or when you have questions about the appropriateness of content for posting.

 Social media can be a potent tool for scammers and criminals.
 LM wants to be vigilant when it comes to protecting our online presence.
-Employees and students should follow these security steps if you are accessing or managing an LM social media account, and they are encouraged to:
+Employees and students should follow these security steps if you are accessing or managing an LM social media account:

 - Create secure passwords and set up two-factor authentication (when possible)